AlfredUg/super-infection/README.md

 for i in $(ls *_above_4500.fasta); do echo $i; bn=$(basename $i '_above_4500.fasta'); echo $bn; awk '/^>/{print $1;next}{print}' $i > ${bn}_renamed.fasta; done &
 ```

+Before we proceed, make a seperate directory for each participant ID and move all the corresponsding FASTA files to that directory.
+For ach of the participant IDs, do the following.

 Make a list of IDs that contain the region of interest as obtained above

 ```bash